geotools/geotools/docs/developer/conventions/refactor.rst

        // Do something
    }

-Instead, duplicate the method for at least one Geotools release:
+Instead, duplicate the method for at least one GeoTools release:

 Better::